dlatushkin/Dxw.Throttling/README.md

 }
 ```

-The same throttling logic but configured via .config file:
+The same throttling logic but configured via web.config file for Asp.Net:
 ``` xml
 ...
 <configSections>